Shopify/shopify-api-php/docs/usage/oauth.md

 ## Begin OAuth

 Create a route for starting the OAuth method such as `/login`.
 In this route, the `begin` method located in `src/Auth/OAuth.php` will be used.
 The method takes in a Shopify shop domain or hostname (_string_), the redirect path (_string_), and whether or not you are requesting [online access](https://shopify.dev/concepts/about-apis/authentication#api-access-modes) (_boolean_).
 The last parameter is optional and is an override function to set cookies.
 In order to be framework-agnostic, the built-in `setcookie` method is applied.
-If that method does not work, a function can be written to set cookies in your chosen framework.
+If that method does not work for your chosen framework, a function that sets cookies can be passed in.

 <details>
 <summary>Custom set cookie function with Yii</summary>